Congressional Art Competition

 - Computer-generated art

 Artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the students earlier.
 Students should, therefore, submit artwork they will not need for other purposes.
-Artwork that does not comply with the rules, is submitted after the deadline and is not submitted with the proper forms will not be accepted.
+Artwork that does not comply with the rules or is submitted after the deadline and is not submitted with the proper forms will not be accepted.

-In addition to you artwork, you will need to submit the student release form.
+In addition to your artwork, you will need to submit the student release form.
 Please see the rules and regulations documents before you submit your artwork.
-At this time, my office is no longer accepting submissions for the 2020 competition.
+At this time, my office is accepting submissions for the 2020 competition.
 This year, submissions will be accepted online only.
 A high-resolution image of the artwork and completed forms should be emailed to firstname.lastname@example.org and arrive no later than Friday, April 17.